-The CRT Displays
+The 9845 Displays

-The display system consists of four parts:
+The complete display system for all 9845 systems consists of four parts:

 The Alpha Display

 In alpha mode, all display information is stored as characters in the alpha memory buffer, a part of the PPU R/W memory.
 The buffer can be directly written both by the PPU and the LPU.
 Any display operation in alpha mode is done by just writing to the alpha memory buffer, which is located in the PPU R/W memory block 1 at octal address 70000 for the standard display and 60000 for enhanced monochrome and color displays.
 The alpha display controller reads out the alpha memory buffer 60 times in a second.
-The character information is decoded and transferred as 16-bit data (8-bit character information, and 7-bit attribute information plus one control bit) via the connector in the left monitor leg to the CRT monitor circuits with the required timing.
-The CRT monitor circuit takes the data from the alpha control assembly and converts those information with the help of a character ROM to compose the current scanline (each character provides 9 horizontal pixels to a scanline).

 Each character is made up of the following bits: